chaohaiding/rest-app/README.md

 1. create a database in your local MySQL and the replace the db name in the config.js under config folder.

+## SQLite database setup

+1. The SQLite database is in the root path.

 ## RESTful API
 1. http.get /questions : get a list of questions